pesto-students/p8-manish-PranavSrisrimal/Week-1/Ex1_1/markdown.md

 7. **Data storage**: This is a persistence layer.
 The browser may need to save all sorts of data locally, such as cookies.
 Browsers also support storage mechanisms such as localStorage, IndexedDB, WebSQL and FileSystem.

 ---
 ## c.
-Rendering engine and its use.
+Rendering engine and its use

 The **rendering engine** displays the requested contents on the browser screen. <br>
 * By default, the rendering engine can display HTML, XML documents and images.
 It can display other types of data via plug-ins or extension; for example, displaying PDF documents using a PDF viewer plug-in.